MA-Ahmad/dev.to-clone/README.md

 ## Overview

-This application is built using the following technologies:
+This application is built with the following technologies:

 - [Typescript](https://www.typescriptlang.org/)
 - [Nextjs](https://nextjs.org/)